 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D700 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D700 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the D700 and A7R III can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D700 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.